jiayev/GPT4V-Image-Captioner/README.md

     git clone https://github.com/jiayev/GPT4V-Image-Captioner
     ```
 3. Double-click `install_windows.bat` to run and install all necessary dependencies.
-4. After the installation is complete, you can launch the GPT4V-Image-Captioner by double-clicking `install_windows.bat`.
+4. After the installation is complete, you can launch the GPT4V-Image-Captioner by double-clicking `start_windows.bat`.
 5. Hold down Ctrl and click on the URL in the terminal (or copy the URL to your browser), which will open the Gradio app interface in your default browser.
 6. Enter the official OpenAI or third-party GPT-4V API Key and API Url at the top of the interface.
 After setting the image address, you can start tagging the image.